 Efficiency | 15-22% | 1-10% (currently) |

-Aesthetics | Visible and bulky | Integrated into existing structures |
+Appearance | Visible and bulky | Blend into existing structures |

-Light spectrum used | Broad spectrum | Primarily UV and IR |
+Light spectrum used | Broad spectrum | Primarily UV and IR light |

-Cost | Decreasing over time | Currently higher, expected to decrease |
+Cost | Getting cheaper over time | Currently more expensive, but prices should drop |

-Where Can We Use Transparent Solar Panels?
+Where Can We Use Transparent Solar Glass Panels?

 In Buildings

-- Glass facades.
-Converting entire building exteriors into solar collectors.
+- Glass facades – Converting entire building exteriors into solar collectors

-- Greenhouses.
-Allowing light for plant growth while generating power.
+- Greenhouses – Allowing light for plant growth while generating power

 In Cars

-- Windshields.
-See-through solar panels can help power a vehicle without blocking the driver’s view.
+- Windshields – See-through solar panels can help power a vehicle without blocking the driver’s view

 In Mobile Devices

-Transparent solar cells could be incorporated into:
+Transparent solar cells could be built into:

 - Smartphone screens.
 Extending battery life by continuously charging the device.